-- 16. Erosion and Sediment Control Program (Sediment) UVA follows Annual Standards and Specifications (AS&S) for E&SC in compliance with the Virginia E&SC Law and Regulations.
-E&SC Plans are required for all land disturbances over 10,000 square feet (sf) in Albemarle County and 6,000 sf in the City of Charlottesville.
-UVA requires E&SC controls to be installed on all land disturbing projects, even if a formal E&SC plan is not required.
-Additionally, plan approval is required prior to commencement of any regulated land disturbing activity.
-UVA notifies DEQ of project initiations and also reports E&SC plan approvals and annual disturbed acreage in accordance with the AS&S and MS4 Permit. - 17.
-Construction General Permit (Sediment and Bacteria) Land disturbances over 1 acre require a construction site Virginia Stormwater Management Program (VSMP) permit issued by DEQ, which requires the project to develop a Stormwater Pollution Prevention Plan (SWPPP).
-UVA has provided a SWPPP template for construction activities to help guide contractors to plan for appropriate controls to prevent non-stormwater discharges. - 18.
-Construction Site Inspections (Sediment and Bacteria) UVA inspectors conduct E&SC inspections for applicable land disturbing activities: 1) upon initial installation, 2) at least once within every 2 week period, 3) within 48 hours of a runoff producing storm event, and 4) upon completion of the project.
-Pollution-generating activities are addressed during E&SC inspections, and full SWPPP audits are conducted routinely. - 19.
-Stormwater Management Master Plan (Sediment and Bacteria) The University has developed a Stormwater Management Master Plan as a proactive effort to implement a range of projects that not only provide solutions to drainage and flooding issues, but for water quality improvement needs on a watershed level.
-The plan strategically identifies projects that would meet pollutant load reduction targets associated with TMDLs assigned to the University. - 20.
-Stormwater Management Project Review (Sediment and Bacteria) UVA follows AS&S for SWM in compliance with the Virginia SWM Act and Virginia SWM Program (VSMP) Regulations as related to MS4s and construction activities.
+- regulated land disturbing activity.
+UVA notifies DEQ of project initiations and also reports E&SC plan approvals and annual disturbed acreage in accordance with the AS&S and MS4 Permit. - 12.
+Construction General Permit Land disturbances over 1 acre require a construction site Virginia Stormwater Management Program (VSMP) permit issued by DEQ, which requires the project to develop a Stormwater Pollution Prevention Plan (SWPPP).
+UVA has provided a SWPPP template for construction activities to help guide contractors to plan for appropriate controls to prevent non-stormwater discharges. - 13.
+Construction Site Inspections UVA inspectors conduct E&SC inspections for applicable land disturbing activities: 1) upon initial installation, 2) at least once within every 2 week period, 3) within 48 hours of a runoff producing storm event, and 4) upon completion of the project.
+Pollution-generating activities are addressed during E&SC inspections, and full SWPPP audits are conducted routinely. - 14.
+Stormwater Management Master Plan The University has developed a Stormwater Management Master Plan as a proactive effort to implement a range of projects that not only provide solutions to drainage and flooding issues, but for water quality improvement needs on a watershed level.
+The plan strategically identifies projects that would meet pollutant load reduction targets associated with TMDLs assigned to the University. - 15.
+Stormwater Management Project Review UVA follows AS&S for SWM in compliance with the Virginia SWM Act and Virginia SWM Program (VSMP) Regulations as related to MS4s and construction activities.
 SWM Plans are required for all land disturbances over 1 acre in Albemarle County and 6,000 sf in the City of Charlottesville.
-Plan approval is required prior to commencement of any regulated land disturbing activity.

-- 21. Structural BMP Implementation (Sediment and Bacteria) UVA has installed over 100 structural BMPs that reduce the pollutant load to local streams and is actively installing more.
+Plan approval is required prior to commencement of any regulated land disturbing activity. - 16.
+Structural BMP Implementation UVA has installed over 100 structural BMPs that reduce the pollutant load to local streams and is actively installing more.
 Additionally, construction projects occurring within the MS4 are encouraged to oversize their proposed BMPs to generate additional pollutant reductions.
-All newly constructed or retrofitted BMPs will be built in accordance with the latest version of the Virginia BMP Clearinghouse. - 22.
-Structural BMP Inspections (Sediment and Bacteria) UVA inspects and maintains all structural BMPs on its property, unless subject to a long-term lease to another entity.
-In these cases, the other entity leasing the property is responsible for the maintenance.
+All newly constructed or retrofitted BMPs will be built in accordance with the latest version of the Virginia BMP Clearinghouse. - 17.
+Structural BMP Inspections UVA inspects and maintains all structural BMPs on its property, unless subject to a long-term lease to another entity.
+In these cases, the entity leasing the property is responsible for the maintenance.
 Inspectors conduct routine inspections and complete maintenance as needed.
-Debris is cleaned from catch basins and conveyances within the stormwater drainage system on a routine basis and after large storms. - 23.
-Storm Drain Inspection and Cleaning (Sediment and Bacteria) UVA currently inspects and cleans all catch basins or storm drains on a quarterly basis and after large storms to compliment the Structural BMP inspections noted in BMP 22.
+Debris is cleaned from catch basins and conveyances within the stormwater drainage system on a routine basis and after large storms.

+- 18. Storm Drain Inspection and Cleaning UVA currently inspects and cleans all catch basins or storm drains on a quarterly basis and after large storms to compliment the Structural BMP inspections noted in BMP 17.
 UVA's work order management system tracks all installed storm drains and issues reminders every 3 months for inspection and cleaning.
-Practicing this strategy throughout the campus is a way to reduce sediment and bacteria, across the entire MS4.
-(Consistent with Permit Part II.B.4) - 24.
-Street Sweeping and Vacuuming (Sediment and Bacteria) UVA is responsible for the cleaning of streets (under its control), parking lots and permeable pavement which includes the removal of trash and leaves at least once per year.
-Parking lots are monitored and cleaned as needed. - 25.
-Municipal Facility Pollution Prevention and Good Housekeeping (Sediment and Bacteria) UVA has developed and implemented site-specific SWPPPs for all its municipal high priority facilities. - 26.
-Biennial Staff Training Plan (Sediment and Bacteria) UVA implements a training plan on IDDE, good housekeeping, pollution prevention, spill prevention, environmental awareness, and other required topics.
+Practicing this strategy throughout the campus is a way to reduce sediment, across the entire MS4. - 19.
+Street Sweeping and Vacuuming UVA is responsible for the cleaning of streets (under its control), parking lots and permeable pavement.
+Operations include street sweeping at least 5 times per year, removal of trash and leaves at least twice per year and vacuuming permeable sections once a year. - 20.
+Municipal Facility Pollution Prevention and Good Housekeeping UVA has developed and implemented site-specific SWPPPs for all its municipal high priority facilities. - 21.
+Biennial Staff Training Plan UVA implements a training plan on IDDE, good housekeeping, pollution prevention, spill prevention, environmental awareness, and other required topics.
 Training is provided to appropriate staff at least every two years.
-See Appendix E.
+See Appendix D.